-In our previous blog, we illustrated how we can use Dynamics 365 Virtual Agent to create Chabot for the customers.
+In our previous blog, we illustrated how we can use Dynamics 365 Virtual Agent to create Chatbot for the customers.
 In this blog, we will see how we can use Dynamics 365 Virtual Agent for employees of the organization or the CRM users.

-We can allow the CRM users to use Chabot to perform operations quickly like Qualify Lead, won opportunity, get the count of some entity records, etc. Now let’s configure Dynamics 365 Virtual Agent Chabot to qualify a lead.
+We can allow the CRM users to use Chatbot to perform operations quickly like Qualify Lead, won opportunity, get the count of some entity records, etc. Now let’s configure Dynamics 365 Virtual Agent Chatbot to qualify a lead.
 Once the user asks the bot to qualify a lead, the bot will in return ask for email id to find the corresponding lead.
 If the bot finds the email then it will qualify that lead or else will display a message like – lead not found in the system.

 Create Bot using Dynamics 365 Virtual Agent:

 Read our previous blog to understand how to create Chatbot using Dynamics 365 Virtual agent.

 1. Login to https://va.ai.dynamics.com and create a new bot.
 Give an appropriate name to it and also make sure that you have selected the correct environment.

 2. Go to the Topic and create a new Topic.
 After that add trigger phrases.
 Here we have added the following trigger phrases as shown in the below screen shot:

 3. Now next step is to configure the bot to add conversation.
 Click on Edit to edit the conversation.

 4. After trigger phrases step, add ‘Bot Says’ step and add message like “Please enter email address of lead”.

 5. Next add ‘User Says’ step and then create a variable to capture the user’s response.